jfer1893/cli-tool/README.md

 		Examples:
-	"fetch" -> will get the urls configured in the app and save to a file named "urls.txt" "fetch output" -> will get the urls configured in the app and save to a file named "urls.txt" and show it in the console "fetch output https:\\www.example.com" -> will get the urls configured in the app and add to the list the URL provided it will be stored to a file named "urls.txt" and show it in the console
+	"fetch" -> will get the urls configured in the app and save to a file named "urls.txt" "fetch output" -> will get the urls configured in the app and save to a file named "urls.txt" and show it in the console "fetch output https:\\www.example.com" -> will get the urls configured in the app and add to the list the URL provided.
+The result of the site is available or not will be saved in the file "urls.txt" and shown in the console.

 	Example of Output:
 	https://www.google.pt/ - true